AntonTheDev/FlightAnimator/README.md

 ###Timing Adjustments

-Due to the dynamic nature of the framework, it won't always perform the expect way at first, and may take a few tweaks to get it just right.
-FlightAnimator has a few settings that allow for customization of the animation duration.
+Due to the dynamic nature of the framework, it may take a few tweaks to get the animation just right.

-The following timing options are available:
+FlightAnimator has a few options for finer control over timing synchronization:

-* Designating timing priority during synchronization for the overall animation
+* **Timing Priority** - Adjust how the time is select during synchronization of the overall animation
-* Designating a primary driver on individual property animations within a group
+* **Primary Drivers** - Defines animations that affect timing during synchronization of the overall animation

 ####Timing Priority